Ostorlab/KB/WEB_SERVICE/DNS/_MEDIUM/SUBDOMAIN_TAKEOVER/description.md

 anymore, but the subdomain DNS entries are not cleaned.

-If an attacker can control one of your subdomains, they can perform multiple types of attacks. depending on the third-party service provider's capabilities.
+If an attacker can control one of your subdomains, they can perform multiple types of attacks.
+Depending on the third-party service provider's capabilities.

 - Perform cross-site scripting
 - Phishing attacks